antdimot/devops/README.md

-# Powershell Scripts
+# Devops Scripts

-A collection of useful powershell scripts for managing external tools.
+A collection of useful powershell scripts.

 ## Tables of contents